The Dance Enthusiast's Mercian Questionnaire

 Supervised by Christine Jowers, Founding Editor of The Dance Enthusiast

 We write open, simple questions on pieces of paper and throw them into The Dance Enthusiast's fedora.
 I ask someone in the office to choose questions.
 With shut eyes, they randomly pick pieces of paper, then read the chosen questions aloud, so I can type them up for our participants.
 That's how it goes.
 This time we chose 18 out of 35 options.
 There was no rhyme or reason to that number: it just felt right.
 My son Teddy, home sick from school, did the honors.
 The Enthusiast's mascot, a paper-chewing cat, Gracie, looked on, hungrily.
-Thank You Monica Bill Barnes and Camille Brown for graciously answering our Mercian Questionnaire. - Christine Jowers,editor.
+Thank You Carolyn Dorfman for graciously answering our Mercian Questionnaire. — Christine Jowers,editor.

 Who We Are Asking:

-Bill Barnes' and Brown's choreography appears as part of Gotham Dance Festival's (One Night Only) Working Women Celebration on June 5th, 2012 at The Joyce Theater.
-The concert features American Choreographers : Carolyn Dorfman,Pam Tanowitz, Kate Weare, Loni Landon,Jodie Gates, Jane Comfort, Brown, and Bill Barnes.
+Dorfman's choreography appears as part of Gotham Dance Festival's (One Night Only) Working Women Celebration on June 5th, 2012 at The Joyce Theater.
+The concert features : Dorfman,Pam Tanowitz, Kate Weare, Loni Landon,Jodie Gates, Jane Comfort, Camille Brown and Monica Bill Barnes.
 Click here for tickets

 TDE - Right now I am:

-I would hope that the audience notices these qualities in my work:
+I would hope that the audience notices these interests in my work: